Bake Play Smile

 Variations

-• Veggie-loaded - stir in frozen corn, beans, zucchini, or capsicum for extra goodness.
+• Veggie-loaded - stir in frozen corn, beans, zucchini or capsicum for extra goodness.

 How To Make Curried Sausages

-This is a true one-pan dinner that anyone can make - here's how:
+This is a true one-pan dinner that anyone can make - here's how.

-Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.
+Note: Scroll to the recipe card at the bottom for the ingredient quantities and full detailed method.

 Thin sausages browning in a frying pan.

-1. Step 1: Brown the sausages - fry in a large pan with oil until golden and cooked through.
+1. Step 1: Brown the sausages.
+Fry in a large pan with oil until golden and cooked through.
 Remove, slice, and set aside.

 Spiced powder and flour added to sauteed onion in a pan.

-1. Step 2: Cook the onion - in the same pan, add sliced onion and cook until softened.
+1. Step 2: Cook the onion.
+In the same pan, add the sliced onion and cook until softened.
+Add the curry powder and flour and stir for 30 seconds to release the flavour.

 Chicken stock being poured into frying pan.